-In the Rules, a meter owner means the person who owns or controls a meter used to measure gas consumption for a consumer installation.
+In the DRRs, a ‘meter owner’ means the person who owns or controls a meter used to measure gas consumption for a consumer installation.

-Rule 27 Metering equipment accuracy
+DRR rule 27 Metering equipment accuracy

-meter owners must ensure that equipment complies with NZS 5259 (rule 27.1.1);
+meter owners must ensure that equipment complies with NZS 5259 (DRR 27.1.1);

-metering equipment is considered to be accurate if within margin of error specified in NZS 5259 (rule 27.1.2); and
+metering equipment is considered to be accurate if within the margin of error specified in NZS 5259 (DRR rule 27.1.2); and

-verification of accuracy must be done in accordance with NZ S 5259 (rule 27.1.3).
+verification of accuracy must be done in accordance with NZ S 5259 (DRR rule 27.1.3).

-Rule 28 General obligations of retailers
+DRR rule 28 General obligations of retailers

-Retailers have a number of obligations, but in respect of metering equipment each retailer is required to ensure:
+Retailers have a number of DRR obligations, but in respect of metering equipment each retailer is required to ensure:

-metering equipment is installed and interrogated at each installation it is responsible for (rule 28.1); and
+metering equipment is installed and interrogated at each installation it is responsible for (DRR rule 28.1); and

-the conversion of measured volume to volume at standard conditions, and the conversion of volume at standard conditions to energy, comply with NZS 5259 (rule 28.2).
+the conversion of measured volume to volume at standard conditions, and the conversion of volume at standard conditions to energy, comply with NZS 5259 (DRR rule 28.2).

-Rule 29 Retailer to ensure certain metering interrogation requirements are met
+DRR rule 29 Retailer to ensure certain metering interrogation requirements are met

-Rule 29 lays out the requirements on retailers for metering equipment installation and interrogation for consumer installations with different consumption levels.
+DRR rule 29 lays out the requirements on retailers for metering equipment installation and interrogation for consumer installations with different consumption levels.
 In summary, each retailer is required to:

-ensure a time of use (ToU) meter is installed within 3 months of becoming aware that the annual consumption at a consumer installation exceeds, or is likely to be, 10 TJ (rule 29.1.1);
+ensure a time of use (ToU) meter is installed within 3 months of becoming aware that the annual consumption at a consumer installation exceeds, or is likely to be, 10 TJ (DRR rule 29.1.1);

-ensure a ToU or non-ToU meter is installed at all other consumer installations (rule 29.2.1);
+ensure a ToU or non-ToU meter is installed at all other consumer installations (DRR rule 29.2.1);

-assign the consumer installation to the appropriate allocation group, depending on the size of the installation, whether ToU or non-ToU meters have been installed, whether there is telemetry and the type of profile to be applied (if relevant) (rule 29.1.2 and 29.2.2); and
+assign the consumer installation to the appropriate allocation group, depending on the size of the installation, whether ToU or non-ToU meters have been installed, whether there is telemetry and the type of profile to be applied (if relevant) (DRR rule 29.1.2 and 29.2.2); and

 ensure register readings (meter readings) are recorded each day for sites over 10TJ per annum, every month for sites between 250GJ and 10TJ per annum, and every 12 months for all other sites.
 In addition, each retailer must ensure readings are obtained at least every 4 months for 90% of their consumer installations with non-time of use meters.

-Schedule 1 – Correcting for consumer metering errors and Schedule 1A – Correcting for gas gate metering errors
+DRR Schedule 1 – Correcting for consumer metering errors and Schedule 1A – Correcting for gas gate metering errors

-Schedule 1 notes the requirement for retailers and transmission system owners to use the best information available to them when calculating daily metered energy quantities.
+DRR Schedule 1 notes the requirement for retailers and transmission system owners to use the best information available to them when calculating daily metered energy quantities.
 Tables set out the measures that should be taken in the event of various equipment failures and data loss scenarios.

-Health and Safety in Employment (Pipelines) Regulations 1999

-These regulations are made under s21 of the Health and Safety in Employment Act 1992 and apply to high pressure transmission pipelines (not distribution).

-Reg 8 requires an employer to take all practicable steps to ensure the pipeline is designed, constructed, operated, maintained and suspended or abandoned in accordance with:

-AS 2885 Pipelines - Gas and liquid petroleum; or

-NZS 5223 Code of Practice for High Pressure and Petroleum Liquids Pipelines 1987; or

-the provisions of ANSI B 31 American National Standards Institute Code for Pressure Piping; or

-if none of these are applicable to any part of the pipeline operation, a generally accepted and appropriate industry practice.

-The owners of New Zealand’s open access transmission systems – Maui Development Limited (MDL) and Vector Gas Ltd (Vector) – have opted to use AS 2885.